electricimp/Usb/docs/DriverDevelopmentGuide.md

 #### getAttachedDevices()

-This is a helper function to get list of attached devices.
+This is a helper function to get a list of attached devices.
 Returns an array of **[USB.Device](#usbdevice-class)** objects.